-Manhattan Community Board 8 submitted 19 capital budget requests, organized by priority.
+Manhattan Community Board 8 submitted 16 capital budget requests, organized by priority.

-, , Priority / Continued . .
-Support (CS) Agency Request Explanation Location Supporters 1/19 DHS Other request for services for the homeless DHS should work closely with HPD to fund much needed housing for the most vulnerable of our residents.
-We ask this request be given the necessary funding and highest priority in the Five Year Plan 2/19 NYPL Create a new, or renovate or upgrade an existing public library Provide funding for a ramp at the Yorkville Branch Library.
-Yorkville Branch Library 3/19 DPR Other requests for park, building, or access improvements Provide funding to repair, restore and design the entire Esplanade including the pilings on the lower level between 63rd and 96th Streets.
-4/19 NYPL Create a new, or renovate or upgrade an existing public library Fund repair of roof at 67th Street Library to protect recent upgrades.
-67th Street Library 5/19 NYPL Create a new, or renovate or upgrade an existing public library Provide funding for an elevator at the Yorkville Branch Library.
-Yorkville Branch Library 6/19 NYPL Create a new, or renovate or upgrade an existing public library Providing funding for a new HVAC system at the Webster and Yorkville Branch Libraries.
-7/19 NYPL Create a new, or renovate or upgrade an existing public library Fund the installation of fire alarms for the Yorkville and Webster Branch Libraries.
-8/19 NYPL Create a new, or renovate or upgrade an existing public library Fund exterior rehabilitation of windows and replace where needed at Webster and Yorkville Branch Libraries.
-9/19 DOT Provide new traffic or pedestrian signals Increase funding for audible accessible crossing signals for intersections in CB8.
-10/19 DFTA Renovate or upgrade a senior center We ask the request for kitchen renovation including an industrial dishwasher for Stanley Isaacs be completed as soon as possible.
-Stanley Isaacs Senior Center 11/19 DSNY Provide more on- street trash cans and recycling containers We ask the Dept. of Sanitation work closely with local BID's and neighborhood groups to have more Big Bellies installed in the district.
+Priority / Continued Support (CS) Agency Request Explanation Location Supporters 1/16 DHS Other request for services for the homeless DHS should work closely with HPD to fund much needed housing for the most vulnerable of our residents.
+We ask this request be given the necessary funding and highest priority in the Five Year Plan Community Wide 2/16 NYPL Create a new, or renovate or upgrade an existing public library Provide funding for a ramp at the Yorkville Branch Library.
+Yorkville Branch Library 3/16 DPR Other requests for park, building, or access improvements Provide funding to repair, restore and design the entire Esplanade including the pilings on the lower level between 60th and 125th Streets.
+East River Esplanade 4/16 NYPL Create a new, or renovate or upgrade an existing public library Provide funding for new windows, exterior rear facade repair and exterior lighting for East 67th Street Library.
+67th Street Library 5/16 NYPL Create a new, or renovate or upgrade an existing public library Provide funding for new windows, exterior rear facade repair and exterior lighting at the 67th Street Branch Library.
+67th Street Branch Library 6/16 NYPL Create a new, or renovate or upgrade an existing public library Providing funding for a new HVAC system at the Webster and Yorkville Branch Libraries.
+Community Wide 7/16 NYPL Create a new, or renovate or upgrade an existing public library Fund exterior rehabilitation of windows and replace where needed at Webster and Yorkville Branch Libraries.
+Community Wide 8/16 DOT Provide new traffic or pedestrian signals Increase funding for audible accessible crossing signals for intersections in CB8.
+Community Wide 9/16 NYPL Create a new, or renovate or upgrade an existing public library Fund repair of roof at 67th Street Library to protect recent upgrades.
+67th Street Library 10/16 DFTA Renovate or upgrade a senior center We ask the request for kitchen renovation including an industrial dishwasher for Stanley Isaacs be completed as soon as possible.
+Stanley Isaacs Senior Center 415 E 93rd St 11/16 DSNY Provide more on- street trash cans and recycling containers We ask the Dept. of Sanitation work closely with local BID's and neighborhood groups to have more Big Bellies installed in the district.
 Fund the installation of Big Bellies in CB8.
-12/19 DOT Other transportation infrastructure requests Fund the installation of newsracks for East 86th Street to meet NYC regulations.
-East 86th Street
+Community Wide 12/16 DPR Other street trees and forestry services requests Install tree guards where missing from or when new trees go in and where needed extend the tree pit where needed.
+Community Wide 13/16 DHS Upgrade existing facilities for the homeless Provide funding for air conditioning in all homeless shelters.
+Community Wide